medwar747/611_Data_Science_Project/README.md

 Be sure to have Git, Docker (Desktop), and RStudio installed before attempting to interact with this project.\
 Note: the following instructions are designed for Windows users.\
-Note: steps 1-2a need only be executed when interacting with the project for the first time.
+Note: step 1 need only be executed when interacting with the project for the first time.

 #### 1. Cloning the Repository